sedcli/sedcli/README.md

 TCG Opal is an industry standard allowing Self-Encrypting Drives management, i.e. enable locking, configuring users, locking ranges etc.

-Sedcli is an utility for managing NVMe SEDs that are TCG Opal complaint.
+Sedcli is an utility for managing NVMe SEDs that are TCG Opal compliant.

-Libsed is a library allowing to programatically manage NVMe SEDs that are TCG Opal complaint.
+Libsed is a library allowing to programatically manage NVMe SEDs that are TCG Opal compliant.

 ## Getting started

-In order to get started use following steps (\<sedcli\> denotes top level directory for sedcli):
+In order to get started, use the following steps (\<sedcli\> denotes top level directory for sedcli):

 ```